ASaiM/documentation/framework/tutorial/installation.rst

     $ ./src/launch_asaim.sh

-Once you are done with ASaiM Galaxy instance, you have to :ref:`stop it <framework-tutorial-clean>` and :ref:`clean Galaxy environment <framework-tutorial-clean>`.
+Once you are done with ASaiM Galaxy instance, you have to :ref:`stop it <framework-tutorial-clean>` and :ref:`clean ASaiM environment <framework-tutorial-clean>`.

 :ref:`Usage of ASaiM framework <framework-use>` can be sum up by the following scheme: